-Data Docs compile Great Expectations objects such as Expectations and Validations into structured, formatted documents.
-In these documents, they attempt to capture the key characteristics of a dataset.
+Data Docs compiles raw Great Expectations objects including Expectations and Validations into structured documents such as HTML documentation that display key characteristics of a dataset.

-One example of Data Docs is HTML documentation, which takes expectation suites and validation results and produces clear, functional, and self-updating documentation of expected and observed data characteristics.
+HTML documentation takes expectation suites and validation results and produces clear, functional, and self-healing documentation of expected and observed data characteristics.
 Together with profiling, it can help to rapidly create a clearer picture of your data, and keep your entire team on the same page as data evolves.

 For example, the default BasicDatasetProfiler in GE will produce validation_results which compile to a page for each table or DataFrame including an overview section: